jplineb/BrandColorsProj/Code/README.md

 The Nano is now ready for whatever you throw at it!

-## Navigating to the file location
+## Navigating to the project directory

-The resources for this project is located in a folder named **BrandColorsProj** To view this directory with a file explorer, click the **Files** Shortcut located on the taskbar and select the **BrandColorsProj** folder.
+The resources for this project are located in a folder named **BrandColorsProj** To view this directory with a file explorer, click the **Files** Shortcut located on the taskbar and select the **BrandColorsProj** folder.
 This folder contains 3 sub folders named:
 * Code
 * Data
 * Models